tabbykatz/portfolio/portfolio/shell.md

 # Problems I encountered:

 - Scope.
-Wow do we ever take `bash` or `zsh` for granted.
+Wow, do we ever take `bash` or `zsh` for granted.
 While we had prepared for this project, I don't think Zac or I instantly knew where to start.
 Luckily, peers and mentors helped us out.
 - Abusing [global variables](https://github.com/tabbykatz/simple_shell/blob/master/shell.h).
 I am not sure how else it could have been done.
 - Memory Leaks!
 In the end the shell was leak-free, but this kept us busy for a while.